zuokong2006/mtb-psoc6-rtt-example-app/README.md

 # PSoC 6 MCU: PSoC6 RT-Thread MTB Exampe Application

-This is a minimal starter application template for PSoC® 6 MCU devices.
+This is the RT-Thread example project for PSoC® 6 MCU devices.

-For instructions on modifying and using this application template to create applications, follow steps from the section **My First PSoC 6 MCU Design Using ModusToolbox IDE** in the **[AN228571](https://www.cypress.com/AN228571) – Getting Started with PSoC 6 MCU on ModusToolbox.**

 ## Requirements